Loans are borrowed funds that you have to repay, usually after you graduate. There are different programs for students and parents.

 Federal Direct Loans

-Dependent undergraduates may borrow up to a federally-set annual limit for a subsidized and/or unsubsidized loan: $5,500 the first year, $6,500 sophomore year, and $7,500 junior and senior years.
-For information about interest rates and loan limit charts, visit studentaid.gov.
+Federal loans are restricted to U.S. citizens or permanent residents.
+Dependent undergraduates enrolled full-time may borrow up to a federally-set annual limit for a subsidized and/or unsubsidized loan: $5,500 the first year, $6,500 sophomore year, and $7,500 junior and senior years.
+For information about interest rates and loan limits, visit studentaid.gov.

 Direct Subsidized Loan (for U.S. students)

-• No interest until six months after you graduate, leave school, or your enrollment drops below half-time.
+- No interest until 6 months after you graduate, leave school, or your enrollment drops below half-time.

 Direct Unsubsidized Loan (for U.S. students)

-• Interest accrues on this loan while you are in school and repayment is not required until six months after you graduate, leave school, or your enrollment drops below half-time.
+- Interest accrues on this loan while you are in school and repayment is not required until 6 months after you graduate, leave school, or your enrollment drops below half-time.

-• We advise you to make interest payments, if possible, while in school.
+- We advise you to make interest payments while in school, if possible.
 If you choose not to, your interest will be added or capitalized01 The addition of unpaid interest to the principal balance of a loan. to your balance when you begin to repay it.

-• Students who are considered federally independent or whose parents are declined a Direct Parent PLUS Loan (see below) may borrow an additional $4,000 per year for their first and second years and $5,000 per year for their third and fourth years.
+- Full-time enrolled students who are considered federally independent or whose parents are declined a Direct Parent PLUS Loan may borrow an additional $4,000 per year for their first-and second-year students and $5,000 per year for their third- and fourth-year students.
+Your loan amount will be reduced if you enroll less than full-time.

 Direct Parent PLUS Loan (U.S. domestic parents only)